Gray Two-moment Neutrino Transport: Comprehensive Tests and Improvements for Supernova Simulations: Improved gray neutrino transport

 The correction factor in Eq.~\ref{eq:kappaavcor} is an extrapolation away from equilibrium between the fluid and neutrinos.
 The anchor point $\kappa_{a/H}^{eq}$ is calculated assuming that the neutrino temperature is equal to the fluid temperature.
 This approach is reasonable as long as the neutrino temperature is close to the fluid temperature, but we expect a decrease in accuracy once the neutrinos decouple from the fluid.
-To improve the precision of the opacities, we employ an interpolation method with pre-computed values of the opacities defined as follows
+To improve the precision of the opacities, we used an interpolation method with pre-computed values of the opacities defined as follows

-We chose a set of 12 linearly spaced neutrino temperatures from 0.1\,MeV to 16\,MeV.
-Neutrino temperatures in the core can far exceed 16\,MeV, but at that point the neutrinos are trapped and in equilibrium with the fluid.
+We chose a set of 12 linearly spaced neutrino temperatures from 0.1\,MeV to 16\,MeV. {The neutrino opacities for each of the 12 neutrino temperatures were tabulated and stored in a four-dimensional table.
+We linearly interpolated from the tabulated values during the simulations.
+Thus in effect, the neutrino-interaction table remains the same size as in the energy-dependent simulations.} Neutrino temperatures in the core can far exceed 16\,MeV, but at that point the neutrinos are trapped and in equilibrium with the fluid.
 We found that reverting to \eq{eq:kappaavcor} for the opacities when $T_\nu > 16\,$MeV was beneficial from a numerical standpoint.

-The interpolation method shows a notable improvement over \eq{eq:kappaavcor} for heavy-lepton neutrinos.
+The interpolation method show a notable improvement over \eq{eq:kappaavcor} for heavy-lepton neutrinos.
 On the other hand, for electron neutrinos and electron anti-neutrinos, the results are qualitatively similar to the approach prescribed by \cite{Foucart:2016rxm}.
-We also found that the interpolation approach solved an issue we had noticed in our implementation of the original grey scheme.
+We also find that the interpolation approach solves an issue we had noticed in our implementation of the original gray scheme.
 We found an artificial increase in the $Y_e$ of the material in front of the shock.
 The increase in $Y_e$ was due to the large difference in temperature between the neutrinos and the fluid ahead of the shock, which caused an overestimation of the absorption rates ahead of the shock.
 Interpolating, instead of extrapolating, the opacities removed the unphysical increase in $Y_e$ in the in-falling material.

 After implementing the interpolation for the neutrino opacities, a different problem became apparent.
 Reducing the absorption opacity of the heavy-lepton neutrinos moves the neutrinosphere deeper into the PNS, increasing the average energy of the emitted neutrinos.
 After decoupling, in terms of absorption, the heavy-lepton neutrinos still have to transverse a region of significant scattering opacities.
 The higher average energy increases the scattering and prolongs the time it takes the heavy-lepton neutrinos to escape the optically semi-thick region in the outer layers of the PNS, which in turn leads to larger PNS radii.